jboss-developer/jboss-eap-quickstarts/ejb-asynchronous/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7
+Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
 -------------------------

-Start a server instance

-    bin/standalone.sh
+1. Open a command line and navigate to the root of the JBoss server directory.
+2. The following shows the command line to start the server with the web profile:

+        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Windows: JBOSS_HOME\bin\standalone.bat

 Build and Deploy the Quickstart
 -------------------------